Aracom Amplifiers Crank it up! Header

 Who comes to mind as guitarist who favored the early Marshalls?

-Jimi Hendrix, Eric Clapton, Duane Allman, Jeff Beck, Pete Townshend & John Entwistle , Ritchie Blackmore, Eddie Van Halen, Randy Rhoads, Slash, Angus Young, Peter Frampton, Eric Johnson, Yngwie Malmsteen, and Zakk Wylde, to name just a few.
+Jimi Hendrix, Eric Clapton, Duane Allman, Paul Kossoff, Jeff Beck, Pete Townshend & John Entwistle , Ritchie Blackmore, Eddie Van Halen, Randy Rhoads, Slash, Angus Young, Peter Frampton, Eric Johnson, Yngwie Malmsteen, and Zakk Wylde, to name just a few.
 Hard to argue with the tone produced by these legendary guitarist!

 References: